cronkitedata/dataj/content/syllabus.md

 * Final story memo : 250 points
 * Mini-projects: 150 points

 **Numeracy quiz**: You will must show that you can compute the most common numbers used in news such as fractions, percent changes and averages.
-Details are in the Canvas module with your Cronkite Integrity Pledge.
-This is required within the first month of the class.
-Materials are provided to you to remind you of the most essential set of math skills.
+Materials are provided to you to remind you of these most essential math skills.
 {.alert .alert-info .opacity-75}

 ### Daily work (300)